bryceandy/PHPUnit-code-katas/README.md

 ## 4. Right Rotation

-Complete the function rotRight.
-It should return the resulting array of integers. rotRight has the following parameter(s):
+Complete the function generate.
+It should return the resulting array of integers. generate has the following parameter(s):

 1. An array of integers a.
 2. An integer d, the number of rotations.

 #### Output:

-Print a single line of n space-separated integers denoting the final state of the array after performing d right rotations.
+The final state of the array after performing d right rotations.

 Sample Input:

 [1, 2, 3, 4, 5]

 4

 Sample Output: